rakutentech/BayesianExperiments.jl/README.md

 Current features include:

-- Support hypothesis testing with Bayes factor.
+- Hypothesis testing with Bayes factor.
 Support the effect size model with unit information prior and JZS prior.
-- Conjugate prior models with various stopping rules support: expected loss, probability to beat all.
+- Bayesian decision making with conjugate prior models.
+Support expected loss and probability to beat all as the stopping rule.
-- Support multiple experiment design including fixed horizon experiments and sequential test experiment.
+- Flexible experiment design for both fixed horizon experiments and sequential test experiment.
 - Efficient simulation tools to support power analysis and sensitivity analysis.

 ## Documentation and Examples